Perfecting Periodic Trajectory Tracking: Model Predictive Control with a Periodic Observer ($\Pi$-MPC): Periodic Model Predictive Control ( -MPC)

 \section{Periodic Model Predictive Control ($\Pi$-MPC)}

 We now present an MPC scheme that leverages the observer \eqref{eq:estimator} to asymptotically achieve zero tracking error for periodic references.
 The observer provides estimates $\bdhat$ that are used to compute targets $\bxbar$, $\bubar$ \eqref{eq:ref_sel} for the state and input, respectively.
-The MPC problem \eqref{eq:LDOMPC} is formulated to minimize the deviation from these targets and ensure that the estimated controlled variable converges to the reference.
+The MPC problem \eqref{eq:LDOMPC} is then formulated to minimize deviations from these targets, ensuring the estimated controlled variable converges to the reference.